Tubulor/animals_collateral_adjectives_collector/README.md

 ## 🐳 Docker Instructions

-You can containerize and run the **Animals Collateral Adjectives Collector** using Docker.
+You can containerize and run **Animals Collateral Adjectives Collector** using Docker.
 Follow these steps to build and run the application in a Docker container.

 ---